Frank-K/Shop-API/README.md

 ## Introduction

 This project is a copy of the 2019 Shopify Developer Challenge.
-My initial versio of the challenge was not structured optimally, so I decided to redo the challenge with a proper structure.
+My initial version of the challenge was not structured optimally, so I decided to redo the challenge with a proper structure.
 My original repository for the challenge can be found [here](https://github.com/Frank-K/shopify-challenge).

 ## Changes